nehasahu486/bip1_mst12_CM/README.md

 ---

-*Computational framework was for Bip1 project in Magnaporthe oryzae.*
+*Computational framework developed for Bip1 project in Magnaporthe oryzae.*